RayAndrade/TheRayCode/Csharp/README.md

 ### **Who Should Join?**
 If you are:
-- A high school student with a passion for programming,
+- A student with a passion for programming,
 - Familiar with C# and eager to improve your skills,
 - Excited to solve problems and build better software…

 This course is for you!

 Sign up today to unlock the power of design patterns and become a C# programming master.

 [TheRayCode.ORG](https://www.TheRayCode.ORG)